logiclogue/jordanlord.co.uk/src/blog/football-simulation-part-1-collecting-data.md

 - When match is not a draw (predicting win or loss)
 - Conditional probability
 - First filtering draws out of training data
+- Export to CSV
+- Performing regression on that data to find relationship between rating difference and chance of winning

 ## Match Preparation